improving-minnesota/react-redux-workshop/labs/content/labs/04-redux.md

   }
 ```

+* This allows the following to happen:
+  * When the component is mounted (the user navigates to that tab), it will trigger the `listEmployees` activity
+  * That activity will make a Rest service call and eventually dispatch a **LIST** action with the resulting data
+  * The reducer will pick up the LIST action and update the Redux State with the new data
+  * The connected component will detect the state update and will re-run `mapStateToProps` - this will take the data from Redux and pass it into our component as a prop

 * Now we update the data we are passing to the EmployeeTable in the render method.
 Note that we're now pulling employees from props since React-Redux pulls them from global Redux state and adds them to the components props in `mapStateToProps`
 * We also pass down two of the actions we're getting from `mapDispatchToProps` so that they can be called from a row